adorsys/open-banking-gateway/docs/architecture/4-initiateAisConsent.md

 - ListTransactionsSpec

 #### InitConsent-041 : Loads the BankingProtocol from the given BankProfile
-TppBankingApi selects the [BankingProtocol](dictionary.md#BankingProtocol) based on the given BankProfile.
+BankingApi selects the [BankingProtocol](dictionary.md#BankingProtocol) based on the given BankProfile.

-### InitConsent-050 : TppBankingApi to BankingProtocol.listTransactions
+### InitConsent-050 : BankingApi to BankingProtocol.listTransactions
 The [BankingProtocol](dictionary.md#BankingProtocol) associated with the given BankProfile decides on how to proceed with the request.
 BankingProtocol can: